salvatorespoto/salvatorespoto.github.io/renderloop/content/post/meta-balls-3D/index.md

 <br />

 # Rendering metaballs in 3D
-Although more complex than the 2D case, rendering metaballs can be done quite easily in 3D using **ray casting** tecniques. **Colors** and **shading** will add the perception of three-dimensionality.
-Animating these objects will create the effect of the blobs that continuously glue togheter and split.
+Rendering Metaballs in 3D is more complex than in 2D, but can be achieved using **ray casting** tecniques. **Colors** and **shading** enhance the perception of three-dimensionality, while animation creates dynamic shapes that continuously glue and split.

 <br />

 ## Isosurfaces of a 3D scalar field
-As in 2D metaballs are isolines of a two dimensional scalar field ([read the previous article in the series](/post/meta-balls)), so:
+Similar to 2D Metaballs

 > **3D metaballs are isosurfaces of a three dimensional scalar field.**

-The field in 3D is defined as the **sum of 3D scalar functions**, each one with a certain **falloff**.
-The following picture shows an example where the scalar field is the sum of three of such functions: $f1, f2, f3$
+The field in 3D is defined as the **sum of 3D scalar functions**, each one of them has its own **falloff**.
+The following picture shows an example of a the scalar field that is the sum of three functions: $f1, f2, f3$
-(Just imagine that they are in the 3D space :).
-The value of each one decreases as the points are farther from its "center".
+(Just imagine that this is a section of the the 3D space :).
+The value of each on decreases as the points are far from its "center".
 ![The 3D scalar field](scalarfield.png)

-An **isosurface** is made from **all the points that have equal value**.
-The next figure shows an example of isosuface (imagine that is a section in 2D :).
+An **isosurface** is made from **all the points in space that have equal value**.
+The next figure shows an example (imagine that is a section in 2D :).
 The isosurfaces of a value of choice, are the metaballs that will be rendered.
 Chosing **small values will make big metaballs**, and vice versa.
 ![Isosurface](isosurface.png)

-The next code illustrates the definition of the field function.
+The following code illustrates the definition of the field function.
 The position is the center of the function (its greatest value), while the **radius** is the lenght of the falloff.
 In this example eight fields are defined.

 ```glsl